arhantbararia/Security-Tools/README.md

 # Bridge
-A bridge to transfer files between Client and Server (Server has unlimited power lol)
+A bridge to transfer files and commands between Client and Server (Server has unlimited power)

 With Python